Community Standards and Counseling

 - Resolve academic concerns

-FLCC does not offer mental health services.
-For students seeking mental health services and/or long-term counseling, a list of community mental health professionals is available upon request.
-Additionally, A Consumer's Guide to Mental Health Services is available in the Meder Library on the Canandaigua campus.
+Finger Lakes Community College does not offer mental health services.
+For students seeking mental health services and/or longer-term counseling, a list of community mental health professionals is available upon request.
+Additionally, 2-1-1/LIFE LINE offers free, confidential assistance locating resources in the community.
+For information, visit www.211lifeline.org or call 2-1-1.
+Or, you can go to the Substance Abuse & Mental Health Treatment Locator online at http://findtreatment.samhsa.gov, or call the 24/7 SAMHSA Helpline at 1(800)662-HELP (4357).

 Sometimes things happen that we don't think we can handle.
 If you or one of your friends, another student, is thinking about harming themselves or someone else, please tell someone.
-The Crisis Response team is available for any student who indicates harm to self or others.
-To contact the Crisis Response team, please come to the Office of Community Standards and Counseling, room 1155, located on the first floor of the Student Center, or call (585)785-1211.
+Talk saves lives!
+Student Services Counselors are available for any student who indicates harm to self or others.
+You can contact Student Services Counselors by coming into the Office of Community Standards and Counseling.
+After working hours or on weekends, please contact the Campus Police department (available 24/7), located in room 2202 on the 2nd floor, or call (585)785-1900.

-Information that is shared will not be disclosed without the student's written permission except in unusual circumstances, such as court subpoena, imminent danger to the student or someone else, or reports of sexual harassment or sexual violence as required by Title IX legislation.
+Information that is shared will not be disclosed without the student's written permission, except in unusual circumstances, such as imminent danger to the student or someone else, reports of sexual harassment or sexual violence as required by Title IX legislation or court subpoena.